Charitable Tax Deduction

 The Tax Cuts and Jobs Act and the Charitable Tax Deduction

 The 2017 Tax Cuts and Jobs Act (TCJA) made several changes that hurt the effectiveness of the charitable deduction.
-In particular, by increasing the standard deduction it greatly reduced the number of taxpayers who itemize and therefore reduced access to the charitable deduction.
+In particular, by increasing the standard deduction it greatly reduced the number of taxpayers who itemize and therefore have access to the charitable deduction.

 The Tax Policy Center estimated that the number of households claiming the charitable deduction will shrink from about 37 million to about 16 million.
 We know that the charitable deduction increases giving.
 Data shows that taxpayers who itemize give at higher rates and make larger gifts than non-itemizers.
 By restricting the number of taxpayers who can take advantage of the charitable deduction, the TCJA severely limits a crucial element of the tax code that ensures the continued health of the charitable sector.